Sport Club Roadmap Page

-Texas State provided a website to know and show respect for our fellow Bobcats as we return to campus: Roadmap to Return.
+Texas State provided a website to know and show respect for our fellow Bobcats as we arrive on campus: Roadmap.
 This is the university’s plan to help keep our community safe and help our students advance toward achieving their goals.
 The website covers policies and procedures that guide everyday situations on and around campus.
 We will follow the university’s direction for sport club participation, including the policies outlined on this page.

-Per Texas State University guidelines, sport club teams and members are not permitted to travel nor compete in collegiate competition for the fall semester.
-A determination about spring sport club travel and competition will be made before the spring semester.
+Per Texas State University guidelines, sport club teams and members are permitted to travel and compete in collegiate competition for the fall semester.
+If there is a change in status, we will notify clubs and update this page.

 Meetings with Sport Club Office

 We can meet in person or via Teams as needed at this time.
 Face coverings are recommended indoors.

 From August 23 and until further notice, clubs may resume practices as normal.
 Clubs are to review your league's or national governing body's best practices in how club practices are to be held.
 Please note that:

 - Face Coverings are encouraged indoors regardless of vaccination status and outdoors in close quarters with people.
 Per the University directive on May 19, Face Coverings are not required.

 - If practicing off-campus, must follow facility guidelines.